bwRavencl/ControllerBuddy-DCS-Integration/README.md

 GNU General Public License v2.0

 #### Description:
-This is a small Lua script for your DCS `Scripts` folder that makes using ControllerBuddy with DCS World even more comfortable.
+This is a small Lua script for your DCS `Scripts` folder that makes using [ControllerBuddy](https://github.com/bwRavencl/ControllerBuddy) with [DCS World](https://www.digitalcombatsimulator.com) even more comfortable.
-The script automatically starts ControllerBuddy in local mode with a profile that matches the current player aircraft.
+The script automatically starts ControllerBuddy in local mode with a profile that matches the current player aircraft when entering a mission.
 When the player switches between aircraft the script will automatically intruct ControllerBuddy to load the correct profile for the newly selected aircraft.

 #### Instructions: